This post contains affiliate links for your convenience. View our full disclosure policy here.

 9. We need to decorate the surroundings of the groundhog’s hole – we wouldn’t want him coming up to boring old cardboard.
 Grab your crayons and color.
-We also threw up a sign so everything knows who lives in this little hole (We named our groundhog Willy!)
+We also threw up a sign so everything knows who lives in this little hole (we named our groundhog Willy!).

 We hope you enjoyed our Groundhog Day craft!
 We would love to see what you create!

-Over at Easy Crafts for Kids you will find a ton of great crafts and activities to keep the kids entertained for hours!
+Over at Easy Crafts for Kids, you will find a ton of great crafts and activities to keep the kids entertained for hours!
 Never worry about child boredom again!
-Come see what the Crafty Critters are up to and find new crafts, printables and activities for every occasion!
+Come see what the Crafty Critters are up to and find new crafts, printables, and activities for every occasion!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!